 Features of a Revenue Management System

-Before investing in a revenue management system, it is a good idea to familiarise yourself with the available features.
+Before investing in a revenue management system, it is a good idea to familiarize yourself with the available features.
 These can vary from one solution to the next but typically include things like pricing systems, integration with other hotel software, data visualization, forecast management options, and much more.

 Read “RMS System: An Overview of the Most Important Features” for a more in-depth breakdown of the main features, complete with an explanation of how they work and why they may be useful to you.